abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-22-algorithms-in-ml-2.md

 2. Singular Value Decomposition (SVD) - This is a matrix decomposition method.
 It aims to reduce the input matrix to a lower rank matrix which is believed to be close representation the original matrix.

-3. Linear Discriminant Analysis (LDA) - This is a dimensionality reduction technique which is also sometimes used as a classifiation algorithm.
+3. Linear Discriminant Analysis (LDA) - This is a dimensionality reduction technique which is also sometimes used as a classification algorithm.

-**Neural Networks**

-Now that we have these out of the way, let's talk about Ensemble Learning
 ## Ensemble Learning

-1. Bagging

-2. Boosting
+Ensemble Methods are great way to improve the model performance.
+These techniques combine results from multiple models in order to achieve this.
+There are two types of ensemble Methods i.e. **Bagging and Boosting**.

+1. Bagging - These methods use models running parallely and combine results to give more credibility to the results. **RandomForest** is a very common example of Bagging Method.

+2. Boosting - These methods are sequential in nature and use errors from previous model as a way of improving next model.

+## Deep Learning

+Deep Learning is the branch of Machine Learning where we deal with Neural Networks.
+The structure of Neural Networks are supposed to be a replication of human brain and are alternatives to the techniques mentioned above.
+We will not go into details of this section as of now.

+The techniques mentioned in this post are not an exhaustive but contains commonly used algorithms.
+I will be attempting to describe each of these in separate posts.